xznhj8129/uav_protocol_experiments/meshed/README.md

 # Flexible mesh network UAV communication library
-The protocol is built for autonomous drone swarming where each node (drone or ground station) communicates over a variety of mesh networked high and low-bandwidth link (e.g., LoRa).\
+The protocol is built for autonomous drone swarming where each node (drone or ground station) communicates over a variety of mesh networked high (e.g., 802.11s) and low-bandwidth link (e.g., LoRa).\
 Uses defined protocol and msgpack to send data over flexible links\
 Significantly simplified and integrated with my other libraries\
-Cursor-on-Target support\

 **Warnings:**
 - Not even pre-alpha, barely proof of concept, this will be in flux constantly